dotKokott/wavearium/README.md

 - For now we are going with svelte ts and will add a backend when it becomes necessary.

 ## Next challenges
+- Understand drawWaveform function better
+- Implement waveform drawing
+- Implement .wav loading!
+- Waveform <-> partial research

+- More beautiful partial settings (find svelte UI toolkit)
 - Understand piano css
-- Implement waveform drawing from the UI examples
-- More beautiful partial settings (find svelte UI toolkit)
-- Waveform <-> partial research
-- Calculate standing wave just from partials

 ### Learnings
 - WebAudio is only allowed to create sound following a user interaction.
 Therefore a button